You can make time for you!

 The first solution is to wake up before the kids.
 If your kids are night owls, this could be the perfect solution.
 Go to bed at the same time as the kids, but wake up a few hours before them.

 The phone doesn’t ring.
 No one is going to text you.
-You’re free to enjoy time completing that shawl you’re knitting.
+You’re free to complete that shawl you’re knitting.

 Schedule quiet time immediately after lunch.
 Kids can take a nap, play quietly in their rooms, or read a good book.